Musculoskeletal Dry Needling BRISBANE

 Increase your strength.

 When a tissue is hypertonic, tight and contracted, it is unable to perform its role to 100% function.
-By relieving the myofascial trigger point stress on a tight muscle it will have greater ability to contract without putting pressure on the tendons and hence give you more control and power when training or performing day to day activities.
+By relieving the myofascial trigger point stress on a tight muscle using trigger point dry needling, the muscle will have greater ability to contract without putting pressure on the tendons, giving you more control and power during training or day-to-day activities.

 -